ACCA vs CPA: Differences & Career Prospects | Zell Education

 • Handling financial data and preparing financial statements.

-• Analyzing income, cash flow statements, and balance sheets.
+• Analysing income, cash flow statements, and balance sheets.

 Applied Skill Level